apexcz/DevOps-Course-Starter/README.md

 * TRELLO_API_KEY
 * TRELLO_TOKEN

 The ToDo App uses the Trello credentials provided to create a Board on Trello called "Tasky_1_2_3_".
 This is the board used to save the lists of tasks.
+Please ensure that you have not exhausted your limits of creating new boards.

 ## Running the App